-I created Dandelion Moms in order to provide a platform for women to share their thoughts, dreams and wishes.
+I created Dandelion Women in order to provide a platform for women to share their thoughts, dreams and wishes.
 I encourage women to submit articles about ideas, thoughts and things close to them.
 We feature inspirational moms who inspire us to go after our dreams as they are living theirs!

-Our Dandelion Moms Project Kindness is all about spreading seeds of kindness out into the world and helping others when we can.
+Our Dandelion Women Project Kindness is all about spreading seeds of kindness out into the world and helping others when we can.
 Kindness is sort of underrated in my opinion and I like to feature groups, individuals and businesses helping make our world a better place.

 Thank YOU Jodi!
 Always a pleasure working with you!

-Find more Melissa Northway on:
+You can also find Melissa Northway on:

 If you liked this post, you may also like: